What Are the Best Medicare Plans for Cancer Patients?

 Medicare Advantage plans have more restrictions than a Medigap plan.

-They're usually cheap and include lots of perks.
-But you will have to use a doctor in the plan's network and will often need prior authorization for expensive medical care.
-Plus, your costs can vary widely based on the amount of medical care you need, which will be a key consideration if you are comparing Medicare Advantage and Medigap.
+They're usually cheap and include lots of benefits.
+But you will have to use a doctor in the plan's network and will often need to ask for permission from your insurance company before you get expensive medical care, called prior authorization.
+Plus, your costs can differ widely based on the amount of medical care you need, which will be a key consideration if you are comparing Medicare Advantage and Medigap.

 There are a wide variety of Medicare Advantage plans offered, and choosing the best cancer coverage can save you thousands of dollars per year.

 Your portion of costs for cancer treatment will usually reach the plan's cap, called the out-of-pocket maximum.
-Choosing a lower spending cap can reduce your medical expenses and save you money.
+Choosing a lower spending cap can reduce your medical costs and save you money.

 Medicare Advantage plans often require you to get approval from the insurance company before it will cover certain types of expensive medical care, which is called prior authorization.
 A company with a high star rating could mean you'll face fewer issues or delays when you're getting cancer treatment.